Frequently Asked Questions

 7. What qualifies someone to be a student with IHELP?

-IHELP is for any adult immigrant or refugee community member who can not attend regular English classes in the community.
-This could be due to lack of childcare, lack of transportation, job schedule, etc.
+IHELP’s Adult Program is for any adult immigrant or refugee community member who cannot attend regular English classes in the community.
+This could be due to lack of childcare, lack of transportation, job schedule, etc. The Youth Program is for English learners in grades Pre-K through 5th

 8. Do you serve students in Illinois?